A smartphone with LinkedIn's logo

 LinkedIn Profile tips for writers: take my money

-Tip: You can monitor how well you’re profile is ranking by tracking your search appearances and the top keywords you’re ranking for.
+Tip: You can monitor how well you’re profile is ranking by tracking your profile views, search appearances, and the top keywords you’re ranking for.

-LinkedIn is one of the best places for freelance writers to be in 2023 and it can be a source of ongoing, high-quality inbound leads.
-It’s completely transformed my business and can do the same for you.
+LinkedIn is one of the best places for freelance writers to be in 2024 and it can be a source of ongoing, high-quality inbound leads.
+It’s completely transformed my business and can do the same for yours!
 An optimized profile is the first step.
-Once that’s set, focus on strategic engagement and the development of your personal brand.
+Once that’s set, focus on strategic engagement and developing your personal brand.

 How can you get more LinkedIn profile tips?